 For additional information about opportunities your college offers, please refer to the Seymour and Esther Padnos College of Engineering and Computing section in this catalog.

-Degrees offered: M.S. in Computer Information Systems; M.S. in Medical and Bioinformatics; B.S., B.A. in Computer Science; B.S., B.A. in Information Systems; Minors offered: computer engineering, computer science, computer science (6-12 Secondary Teacher Certification), health care information systems, information systems, information security systems, and information technology.
+Degrees offered: M.S. in computer information systems; M.S. in medical and bioinformatics; B.S. in computer science; B.S. in information systems; Minors offered: computer engineering, computer science, computer science (6-12 Secondary Teacher Certification), health care information systems, information systems, information security systems, and information technology.